osvauld/osvauld/docs/UCAN_AUTHORIZATION.md

 ## Implementation Status

-**Phases Completed:**
+**Migration Complete:**
-- ✅ Phase 1: Core domain models (capability.rs, types.rs, etc)
+- ✅ Gurkha library created with pure domain logic
-- ✅ Phase 2: Rewritten ucan_service.rs (zero hardcoded templates)
+- ✅ UcanService with optional key loading
+- ✅ Thread-safe integration across all layers
+- ✅ Zero infrastructure dependencies in gurkha
-- ✅ Phase 3: Consolidated services (resource_service module)
+- ✅ All services updated to use Arc<RwLock<UcanService>>
-- ✅ Phase 5+: Data-driven token type system
-- ✅ Phase 6+: URI parsing architecture & naming clarity

 **Build Status:**
 - ✅ All crates compile successfully
 - ✅ No type errors in UCAN module
 - ✅ All services layer integrated
+- ✅ P2P layer updated

 **Testing:**
 - ✅ Folder sync with UCAN-first publishing